Lloyd’s Modernization Plans Move Full-Steam Ahead

 Well, things have changed and are changing.
 It’s this type of inefficiency that the Lloyd’s and London company markets are trying to put in the past with various modernization programs, including the London Market Target Operating Model (TOM).

 TOM is a program that aims to modernize the market and make it easier to do business in and with the London market.
-A big part of the program is the Placing Platform Ltd. (PPL), which aims by 2019 to have 100 percent of risks entering the market placed electronically through the platform.
+A big part of the program is the Placing Platform Ltd. (PPL), which has set a target that 50 percent of in-scope risks be placed electronically through the platform by June 2019.

 A big impetus to the modernization program happened in March when Lloyd’s CEO Inga Beale decided to mandate PPL’s implementation.
 It’s made all the difference to the momentum, affirmed Hank Watkins, president of Lloyd’s North America.